karttur/AI4SH-db/_posts/2024/2024-03-19-ai4sh-db_wetlab.markdown

 The sample to analyse is always the mixed sample from each sample event, where either only the topsoil (0-20 cm) or both the topsoil and subsoil (20-50 cm) are analysed.
 If both are analysed, two metadata records (table _labanalysismeta_) must be created for the same sample.
 The metadata should also include the name and contact of the (certified/centralised) laboratory that analysed the sample.
 The schema thus also contains a table for registering the laboratories used by AI4SH (_laboratory_).

 The actual laboratory results, for quantities and units as defined in the table _labanalysismethod_, are registered in the table _labanalysisresults_.
-As the analysis actually done varies for each pilot/site/sample point, the table is built up for registering single analysis results against the _analysismeta_ (lined using the common field _labanalysisuuid_).
+As the analysis actually done varies for each pilot/site/sample point, the table is built up for registering single analysis results against the _analysismeta_ (lined using the common field _labanalysisid_).

 ### DBML